sammchardy/python-binance/docs/overview.rst

 **Proxy Settings**

-You can use the Requests Settings method above
+You can use the Requests Settings method above.
+For websockets python 3.8+ is required

 .. code:: python